NxPKG/khulnasoft-docs/content/analytics/graphql-api/tutorials/build-your-own-analytics/index.md

 # Build your own Analytics dashboard

 In this example, we are going to explain you how to use the GraphQL Analytics API to build your own dashboard.
-This tutorial walks you through building a simple line chart for your Cloudflare zone using HTML, JavaScript, AJAX, and chart.js.
+This tutorial walks you through building a simple line chart for your Khulnasoft zone using HTML, JavaScript, AJAX, and chart.js.

 ![Creating a chart with GraphQL showing zone traffic](/images/analytics/graphQL-recipe-cacheVisual.gif)